-Changes.
-Yes.
-It doesn’t look like it, right?
-But the Hanged Man is a card of slow, inner changes.
-Sometimes the result of a long period of blockage.
+Card 12 is one of slow, inner changes.
+Sometimes the result of a long period of blocks and stagnation.
 But one that is proving to be fruitful.
-A rather weak card on its own, even if adored and feared by some, the Hanged Man highly depends on its neighbouring cards.
-Just like any 3 in the deck.
+A rather passive card on its own, even if adored and feared by some, the Hanged Man highly depends on its neighbouring cards.
+Just like any 3 in the deck (1+2).

 For this card, I would not apply the addition that would lead us to 4.
-This is not at all a card of routine and blockages.
+This is not at all a card of routine and blockages (but it can be brought by them).
 This is the card of radical change.
 And one deeply linked to this very special number that is 13.
-Good and bad luck all at once.
-The card of Death can only be read by being put in the context of a spread.

-14. or twice 7.
+14. Or 2 times 7.
 A lucky number.
 Temperance speaks of the beauty found in spirituality, the one that feeds your soul, no matter what it is called.
 The one that can heal and protect.
-Faith in all its forms and with all its virtues: patience, moderation, respect, honesty.
+Faith in all its forms and with all its virtues: patience, moderation, growth.

 #15 The Devil

-The Devil…is it 1+5 or is it 1×5?
-You have to ask yourself that question in your reading.
+1x5 is Man and 1+5 is the Devil.
 Never black or white, never clear and always tricky.
-The Devil speaks of the evil…that usually comes from our very human flaws.
+Card 15 speaks of "evil"…that usually comes from our very human flaws.

 #16 The Tower

-Also 8+8 = radical, sudden changes.
-In my personal view, a possible addition of the Eight of Wands and the Eight of Swords.
+8+8 = radical, sudden changes.
+My personal view: a possible addition of the energies of the 8 of Wands and the 8 of Swords.